Oracle database (Oracle DB) is a relational database management system (RDBMS) from the Oracle Corporation (from here).

 Nmap: /usr/share/nmap/nselib/data/oracle-default-accounts.lst (687 lines)

-I have mixed all of them, remove duplicates:
+I have mixed all of them and removed duplicates:

 Now, that you know a valid SID and valid credentials.
 To connect to the database you need the tool: sqlplus and to install it you need to follow some steps: